AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46674-custom-options-image-type-displayed-html.md

 * [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://support.magento.com/hc/en-us/articles/360047139492) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](https://support.magento.com/hc/en-us/articles/360047125252) in our support knowledge base.

-For info about other patches available in QPT, refer to [Patches available in QPT](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in Adobe Experience League.
+For info about other patches available in [!DNL QPT], refer to [Patches available in [!DNL QPT]](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in Adobe Experience League.